Chopy Fatah

 Chopy Shakir Fatah (چۆپی شاکر فەتاح) (/cho:pi/; born June 10, 1983) is a contemporary Kurdish singer.
-She was born in Kirkuk, Iraq.

 Career

 Her family emigrated to the Netherlands in 1988.
-She released her first album titled Çît Naw Binêm in 2003.
-After emigrating to the Netherlands, she joined a Dutch choir school in 1990 and also attended a music school in 1996 where she focused on singing under the supervision of her teachers.
-In 1999, she attended the Kurdish Music Academy in Germany where she studied under the supervision of the Kurdish music teacher Wirya Ahmad.
-She performed on stage for the first time in The Hague, Netherlands in 2000.
-Chopy has released a total of 5 Kurdish music albums and 3 English singles "Draw the Line", "My Homeland" and "Think of Me".
+She released her debut album, Çît Naw Binêm, in 2003.
+After moving there, she joined a choir school in 1990 and a music school in 1996.
+There, she specialised in singing under the guidance of her teachers.
+In 1999, she studied at the Kurdish Music Academy in Germany with Wirya Ahmad.
+She performed on stage for the first time in The Hague in 2000.
+To date, Chopy has released five Kurdish music albums and three English singles: "Draw the Line", "My Homeland", and "Think of Me".

 Chopy has been interviewed by many Kurdish and Iraqi newspapers and magazines, as well as by newspapers from Turkey (Habertürk), Dutch newspapers Algemeen Dagblad, NRC Next, Trouw, Nederlands Dagblad and the Italian weekly women's fashion and celebrity gossip magazine Grazia.
 The Dutch current affairs TV programmes EénVandaag and Goudmijn made reports about Chopy's life.
 She has also performed in Jörgen Raymanns TV show 'Zo Raymann' (Raymanns Suikerfeest).

-In 2008 Chopy became the cultural Ambassador of Asiacell Telecom Company.
-This is one of the most important Iraqi telecommunications company that caters to more than 9 million subscribers around Iraq.
-The result of this was that thousands of Chopy's (Asia Cell) billboards were placed around Iraq.
+In 2008, Chopy became the cultural ambassador for Asiacell Telecom.
+One of Iraq's leading telecommunications companies, Asiacell has over 9 million subscribers nationwide.
+Consequently, thousands of Chopy billboards were placed around Iraq.